midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/If-you-want-more-of-something-subsidize-it-Thomas-Sowell.md

 ---
-title: "If you want more of something, subsidize it"
+title: 'If you want more of something, subsidize it'
 ---

 ## "If you want more of something, subsidize it; if you want less of something, tax it."